Rock Machine MC criminal allegations and incidents: Australia

 The Rock Machine established a Nomads chapter in Australia during 2008.
 In early 2009, the Rock Machine's New South Wales chapter was created in the Sydney area.
 International president, Sean Brown, of Canada had sponsored the Sydney chapter.
 A third Rock Machine chapter was established in the Perth suburb of Myaree in mid 2009, this time by then Rock Machine Canada National president, Joseph "Critical J" Strachan, he had visited Australia that summer.
 The defection of Rebels MC members to the Rock Machine MC sparked an ongoing violent feud between the groups, when the Rock Machine settled in Perth in 2009, there was allegations by media that a turf war broke out between the two rival motorcycle clubs, with exchanges between the two groups including firebombings, assaults and the assassination attempt in 2011 of Rebels WA president Nick Martin, who survived being shot (to see the full series of incidents regarding this conflict please see Rock Machine–Rebels conflict).

+On July 1, 2009, two Australia police were assaulted while attempting to arrest a Rock Machine associate.
+Earlier in the night he had crashed a stretch limousine into another vehicle in Pyrmont, Sydney.
+The man was charged with failing to stop, driving without a valid license, failing to submit to a breath test, resisting arrest and assaulting officers of the law.

 In late 2009, Australian UFC fighter, Soa Palelei was accused of being a member or associate of the notorious Canadian outlaw motorcycle club, Rock Machine.
 The club has chapters in Australia.
 Palelei adamantly denied these claims, stating that he was involved in teaching mixed martial arts to two individuals who may be members of the club.
 The Australian Police later provided evidence of his membership to the Rock Machine, when he was stated to be present at a club event.

 By December 2009, the Rock Machine in Australia had grown significantly.
 Their Perth chapter had over 20 members, while they had established a few new chapters in Eastern Australia.
 These new chapters had around 60 members between them, including members from the Sydney chapter.
 The Rock Machine had its first national "Run" in Australia on December 4, 2009.
 More than 80 Rock Machine members gathered in Perth, they partied at strip clubs before returning to the Perth chapter clubhouse for an after party.
 Prominent Australian members present included, Brent Reker, Paul "Boof" Samways, Gavin John McMaster, who was a former member of the Rebels MC, former UFC fighter Soa Palelei and Michael Xanthoudakis.